-The student must hold an undergraduate degree from an accredited college or university and meet the didactic requirements of the American Dietetic Association (visit: http: //www.simmons.edu/academics/undergraduate/nutrition/programs.html for more information regarding the didactic program in dietetics at Simmons).
-Carefully review the Simmons Nutrition graduate admission application since the entire application is not required.
+An applicant must hold an undergraduate degree from a regionally accredited U.S. college or university and meet the didactic requirements of the American Dietetic Association (visit: http:

+//www.simmons.edu/academics/undergraduate/nutrition/programs.html for more information regarding the didactic program in dietetics at Simmons).
+Applicants must submit the A.D.A .application and the Simmons graduate nutrition application; carefully review the Simmons application since only certain sections of the application is required.